Published February 18, 2025 by Nicole Burke

 Sungold Tomatoes

 This super popular variety of cherry tomatoes is one of the most productive tomato types to grow.
 It's certainly the most prolific that I grow.
-Sungold are so named because they ripen to a beautiful golden orange.
+Sungolds are so named because they ripen to a beautiful golden orange.
 Once they start producing fruit, you can harvest from them twice a week.
 Each little fruit is super sweet and delicious.
 I'm not ashamed to admit I've polished off entire bowls of these things by myself.

 Barry's Crazy Cherry Tomatoes